Unboxed-Software/solana-course/content/program-architecture.md

 Finally, run `anchor test` to see everything working.

 Congratulations!
 This was a lot to cover, but you now have a mini RPG game engine.
-If things aren't quite working, go back through the demo and find where you went wrong.
+If things aren't quite working, go back through the lab and find where you went wrong.
 If you need, you can refer to the [`main` branch of the solution code](https://github.com/Unboxed-Software/anchor-rpg).

 Be sure to put these concepts into practice in your own programs.
 Each little optimization adds up!

 # Challenge

 Now it’s your turn to practice independently.
-Go back through the Demo code looking for additional optimizations and/or expansion you can make.
+Go back through the lab code looking for additional optimizations and/or expansion you can make.
 Think through new systems and features you would add and how you would optimize them.

 You can find some example modifications on the `challenge-solution` branch of the [RPG repository](https://github.com/Unboxed-Software/anchor-rpg/tree/challenge-solution).